AdobeDocs/genstudio.en/help/share-assets-as-a-link.md

 ## Share multiple assets {#share-multiple-assets}

-[!DNL Content Hub] allows you to share multiple assets via a shared link.
+[!DNL the content module of Adobe GenStudio] allows you to share multiple assets via a shared link.
 Execute the steps below:

 1. Select assets that you want to share with the authorized recipient.
 You can select multiple assets one by one or click select all to select all available assets at once.